 If you aren’t sure where to start, we’ve put together a list of our three favorites.
 Plus, we’ve answered some questions you might have about how to choose the right chocolate, how to prepare, and what to do after.
 Let’s take a look.

-First, our three favorite melting chocolates for your chocolate fountain.
+Our three favorite melting chocolates for your chocolate fountain

 ChocoMaker’s dipping chocolate is a smooth and consistent bulk chocolate that’s specially prepared to add into a chocolate fountain without adding any oils.
 It comes in a two-pound bag, which should be plenty for a chocolate fountain serving around 12 people or fewer.